michaeltjoee/ez-testing-url-restructure/README.md

 | Production | en.tiket.com | m.tiket.com | tiket.com |

 ## Test Cases

+### Main Logic - en-us with USD Currency
+Tests that `/en-us` locale stays on the same URL and displays USD currency in the header.

+- `/en-us` should stay on `/en-us` and display USD currency
+- Tests all page paths (home, explore, voucher-box, promo, destination)

 ### Non-Targeted Country and Locale (TEST CASE 6, 7, 8, 9, 10)
 Tests for non-targeted countries with various locale and currency settings.
 These tests simulate users from different regions using browser locale/timezone settings.